search

 4. Pilgrimage to the Shrine of Divine Love

-Another popular pilgrimage during the Jubilee is the one to the Shrine of Divine Love (Santuario della Madonna del Divino Amore), located just outside the city of Rome.
+Another popular pilgrimage during the Jubilee is to the Shrine of Divine Love (Santuario della Madonna del Divino Amore), located just outside the city of Rome.
 This shrine, dedicated to the Virgin Mary, is an important place of Marian devotion.

-6. Contemporary itineraries for Jubilee 2025 pilgrims
+6. Contemporary Itineraries for the 2025 Jubilee Pilgrims

 A remark, a question?
 Leave a comment.